top of page

 Once your container is completely full of white mycelium and growing medium it is time to fruit.

-• For the glass jar included in the tea & coffee gift bundle: remove the lid and mist with water 1-2 times a day to keep the top moist.
+• For the glass jar included in the tea & coffee gift bundle: remove the lid, move your container to an area with high humidity and indirect sunlight and mist with water 1-2 times a day to keep the top moist.
+As above, do not leave in a cupboard as oyster mushrooms require fresh airflow.

 • Optimal fruiting temperature is 16-20 degrees.